blublinsky/qiskitplayground/README.md

 which means that if the pod is deleted, it will be bring back by deployment.

 When playground CR is deleted, it will delete all of the associated resources.

-Operator works on both `OpenShift` and plain vanila clusters.
-If running on OpenShift, a [route](https://docs.openshift.com/container-platform/4.7/rest_api/network_apis/route-route-openshift-io-v1.html) is created for Playgrond.